 - Designed and coded APIs and a map-based UI to monitor county-level unemployment rates to enable better understanding of the pandemic’s sales impact where members are located.
 Built using Python, React, D3, BigQuery.

-Looking at the questions asked at software engineering job interviews shows that employers are looking for more than programming skills.
+Looking at the questions asked at software engineering job interviews shows that employers are looking for more than programming skills from their software engineering teams: they want software engineers with a solid grasp of “soft skills.”
 The ability to make others better through teaching, coaching and influencing can give you an edge over the competition.

 Realistically, not everyone is going to be able to show how they impacted customers or played a role in increasing revenue or profits, Fecak noted.
 However, helping to improve productivity, reduce staff costs, promote efficiency and improve output is just as valuable.